nschloe/matlab-guidelines/main.md

        && b>0 || k~=0;
 ```
 <caption>
-Without knowing if MATLAB first evaluates the short-circuit AND `\lstinline!&&!' or the short-circuit OR `\lstinline!||!', it is impossible to predict the value of \lstinline!isGood!.
+Without knowing if MATLAB first evaluates the short-circuit AND `&&` or the
+short-circuit OR `||`, it is impossible to predict the value of `isGood`.
 </caption>
 ```matlab
 isGood = ( a<0 && b>0 ) ...